 Policy HCR 2.1.4 Incentives and Enforcement.
-The City shall develop and support regulatory (e.g., appropriate development and zoning standards), technical, and financial incentives (e.g., City, State, Federal, and private grants, loans, easements, and tax credits) and enforcement programs to promote the maintenance, rehabilitation, preservation, and interpretation of the city's historic and cultural resources.
+The City shall develop and support regulatory (e.g., appropriate development and zoning standards), technical, and financial incentives (e.g., City, State, and tax credits) and enforcement programs to promote the maintenance, rehabilitation, preservation, and interpretation of the city's historic and cultural resources.